iamjpsonkar/CRUD_Learnings/README.md

 ### Flask vs. Other Web Frameworks
 While there are several web frameworks available for Python (Django, Pyramid, etc.), Flask stands out for its simplicity and flexibility.
 It doesn't enforce a particular way of doing things, allowing developers to make choices based on their preferences and project requirements.

-## Setting Expectations for Our Project
-Now that we've introduced Flask, let's discuss what we aim to achieve in this course.

 ### Book Management System
 Our project will be a Book Management System (BMS) where users can:
 - View a list of books